-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers) - Ensure access to appropriate medical care or treatment
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers)

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+Ensure access to appropriate medical care or treatment nay also include neglect of, or unresponsiveness to, a child's basic emotional needs. it may also include neglect or, or annesponsiveness to, a critic a basic cirrotional needs.